Greece to end its bond market exile on Thursday

 About 80 percent of Greece's debt is in the hands of the European Union and the International Monetary Fund, at very low interest rates and on a long repayment schedule.
 Private creditors are holding just about 30 billion euros of bonds with maturities between 10 and 30 years.

-The Greek opposition opposed the bond sale, accusing Samaras of acting hastily for party-political reasons.
+The Greek opposition opposed the bond sale, accusing Samaras of acting hastily on party-political motives.
 "Going out to markets is one thing.
 Exiting the crisis is another," said the Democratic Left party.
 Samaras's ruling coalition has a parliamentary majority of just two seats.

 DON'T FORGET THE JOBLESS